Micah Owings: Washington Nationals (2013)

 On February 6, 2013, Owings signed a minor league contract with the Washington Nationals that included an invitation to Major League spring training.
 The Nationals announcement listed him as a first baseman, although he ended up being used exclusively as an outfielder and DH.
 In 213 plate appearances with Triple-A Syracuse Chiefs, Owings hit eight home runs and posted a .785 OPS.
-The Nationals, however, released him on July 1.
+He was released on June 30.

 Milwaukee Brewers (2013)

-On July 13, the Milwaukee Brewers signed Owings to a minor-league contract in which he was expected to play both the outfield and pitch.
+On July 13, 2013, the Milwaukee Brewers signed Owings to a minor-league contract in which he was expected to play both the outfield and pitch.
 He elected free agency on November 4, 2013.

 Miami Marlins (2014)

-On April 8, Owings signed a minor league deal with the Miami Marlins.
+On April 5, 2014, Owings signed a minor league deal with the Miami Marlins.
 He became a free agent after the 2014 season.

 York Revolution (2016)

 On April 21, 2016, Owings signed with the York Revolution of the Atlantic League of Professional Baseball.
-He was listed on the team's official roster as a pitcher.
+In 23 appearances (19 starts) for the Revolution, he posted a 7–6 record and 4.30 ERA with 81 strikeouts across 106 2/3 innings pitched.
+Owings became a free agent following the season.